-VII.
+VIII.
 Courses Offered in Other Glenbard Schools

-Courses offered in the other three Glenbard high schools are available to West students upon request.
-Information about these courses and arrangements for scheduling are provided by the Guidance Department.
+Courses offered in the other three Glenbard high Schools are available to West students pon request.
+Information about these courses and arrangements for scheduling are provided by the School Counseling Department.

-VIII.
+IX.
 College of DuPage Articulated Credit

-Students may earn College of DuPage credit for specific courses offered through the Art Department and the Business, Life Studies and Technology Department.
+Students may earn College of DuPage credit for specific courses offered through the Art Department and the Business, Life studies and Technology Department.
 This type of credit is identified in the description of each course.
 All articulation agreements were developed through deliberations between high school and college faculty; these specify conditions under which the credit may be granted.

-A student may apply for articulated credit by following the procedures outlined on the form APPLICATION FOR ARTICULATED CREDIT, available at College of DuPage Testing Office.
+A STudent may apply for articulated credit by following the procedure outlined on the form APPLICATION FOR ARTICULATED CREDIT, available at College of DuPage Testing Office.

-CAUTION: While many four-year colleges and universities treat credit through articulation as any other credit on a College of DuPage transcript, others do not accept credit earned in this manner.
+CAUTION: While many four year colleges and universities treat credit through articulation as any other credit on a College of DuPage transcript, others do not accept credit earned in this matter.
 Because each college sets its own policy regarding credit, students are responsible for checking with the college to which they will transfer about its policy.

-IX.
-Extramural Credit Options
+X. Extramural Credit Option

 According to Board of Education policy 6:310 students may earn up to four units of credit from any combination of correspondence or Internet courses, high school courses offered by other institutions, foreign language courses or college courses.
 All programs must be part of an accredited institution and must meet the standards of the Illinois State Board of Education.
-All courses must have the pre-approval of the Director of School Counseling prior to enrollment.
+All courses must have the pre-approval of the Director of SChool Counseling prior to enrollment.
 Only two of the four courses can be applied to Glenbard's graduation requirement.
 For additional information on this policy, please reference school board policy 6:310 at www.glenbard.net.
 Only two of the four courses can be applied to Glenbard's graduation requirement.
-Specifically can not be used to satisfy credits specified as graduation requirements per school board policy 6:310-R3.
+For additional information on this policy, graduation requirement.
+Correspondence and Internet courses specifically can't be used to satisfy credits specified as graduation requirements per school board policy 6:310-R3.

-X. Student Services
+XI.
+Student Services